 Chemical Control: Insecticide treatment is more effective at peak hatching, when larvae are still young.
-Eggs darken just prior to hatching, which gives a good indication when to prepare to spray.
+Eggs darken prior to hatching, which gives a good indication when to prepare to spray.
 This also allows the opportunity to check for the presence of predators and parasites.
-The best time to treat for tobacco budworms and corn earworms is mid-afternoon, this is when the larvae are the most active.
+The best time to treat for tobacco budworms is mid-afternoon, this is when the larvae are the most active.
 Spinosad and pyrethroids such as permethrin are often used for controlling earworms and budworms.

-Cultural Control: Delaying planting until after cotton defoliation will decrease larvae migration into endive and escarole fields.
+Cultural Control: Delaying planting until after cotton defoliation will decrease larvae migration into radicchio fields.
 However, due to market demands it is not always feasible to delay planting.
 Fields that are planted next to cotton fields require close monitoring.
 Fields should disked following harvest to kill any larvae pupating in the soil.